Further Collapses in TFNP: A Unified View: The Grid Problem

 For $n \in \mathbb{N}$, let $[n] \coloneqq \{1,2,\dots,n\}$.
 We define a general problem on a grid $[N] \times [M]$, where $N$ and $M$ should be thought of as being (potentially) exponentially large.
 The problem involves $A$ paths starting from column $1$ ($[N] \times \{1\}$) and moving from column $i$ ($[N] \times \{i\}$) to column $i+1$ ($[N] \times \{i+1\}$).
 On the last column ($[N] \times \{M\}$) there are at most $B$ valid ends of paths.
 If paths are not allowed to merge, then by the Pigeonhole Principle $A > B$ ensures the existence of a solution, i.e., a path that does not end at a valid position on the last column.
 If paths are allowed to merge, then a solution is guaranteed to exist as long as $B = 0$.
 To make things more precise, the paths start from nodes $1$ to $A$ in the first column (i.e., $[A] \times \{1\}$), and the valid termination points are nodes $1$ to $B$ in the last column (i.e., $[B] \times \{M\}$).

 In more detail, we are given a boolean circuit $S\colon [N] \times [M] \to [N] \cup \{\nul\}$, the \emph{successor circuit}, which allows us to efficiently compute the outgoing edge at a node.
 If $S(x,y) = \nul$, then $(x,y)$ does not have an outgoing edge.
 Otherwise, there is an outgoing edge from $(x,y)$ to $(S(x,y),y+1)$.
 The problem also has two parameters which are used to tweak the definition: $r$ (\emph{reversible}) and $b$ (\emph{bijective}).
-Intuitively, when $r=1$, we are also given access to a \emph{predecessor circuit} $P \colon [N] \times [M] \to [N] \cup \{\nul\}$, which, analogously to $S$, allows us to efficiently compute the incoming edge at a node.
-In particular, when $r=1$, two paths cannot merge.
-If, on top of that, $b=1$, then we do not allow any new paths apart from the original $A$ paths, and we also require that all $B$ valid ends of paths are actually reached by a path.
+Intuitively, when $r=1$, we change the representation of paths to make them \emph{reversible}.
+Namely, in addition to the successor circuit $S$, we are also given access to a \emph{predecessor circuit} $P \colon [N] \times [M] \to [N] \cup \{\nul\}$, which, analogously to $S$, allows us to efficiently compute the incoming edge at a node.
+In particular, when $r=1$, every node can have at most one incoming edge, i.e., two paths cannot merge.
+When $r=1$, the other parameter $b$ is used to introduce additional solutions.
+Namely, when $b=1$, then we do not allow any new paths apart from the original $A$ paths, and we also require that all $B$ valid ends of paths are actually reached by a path.
 The combination $r=0, b=1$ is not allowed.

-The formal definition is as follows.
+We use the term \emph{sink} to refer to a node with at least one incoming edge but no outgoing edge.
+Similarly, a \emph{source} is a node with an outgoing edge but no incoming edge.
+The formal definition of the problem is as follows.